 - Get ready for surgery

-- Find out what to expect at the hospital
+- Find out what to expect on the day of surgery

-- Plan for recovery in the hospital

 - Plan for recovery at home

 Near the end of the booklet there are planners and checklists to help you and your family.

 Read this booklet as soon as you can.